marjanAlbouye/IncidenceNet/README.md

 # Incidence Networks for Geometric Deep Learning
 This is a pytorch implementation of "Incidence Networks for Geometric Deep Learning" paper.
-(Accepted to ICML 2020) Link to paper: https://arxiv.org/pdf/1905.11460.pdf
+Link to paper: https://arxiv.org/pdf/1905.11460.pdf

 # Requirements: